 What factors tend to increase the amount of time a car accident case takes to settle?

-How the amount of available insurance coverage can affect the speed of settlement: Although it seems counter-intuitive, when there is a large amount of insurance coverage available in a case, it can actually take longer for a case to settle.
-When the amount of available coverage is much larger than the amount of your medical bills and other damages, there is less pressure on the insurance company.
-For example, lets assume that you have a serious injury with $80,000.00 in medical bills and the insurance policy limit is $100,000.00.
-Insurance companies know that serious injury cases with $80,000.00 in bills are likely to end up in a Jury Verdict (if suit is filed) greater than the policy limit.
-If that were to happen, there is a chance the insurance company would have to pay above the policy limits, unless the insurance company had already (and quickly) offered to pay-out the entire policy.
+The amount of available insurance coverage.
+When there is significant insurance coverage available in a case, it can actually take longer to settle.
+There is less pressure on the insurance company when the amount of available coverage is larger than the cost of your medical bills and other damages.
+For example, say you have a severe injury with $80,000 in medical bills, and the insurance policy limit is $100,000.
+Insurance companies know that serious injury cases with $80,000 in bills are likely to end up in a jury verdict higher than the policy limit.
+If so, the insurance company might have to pay above the policy limits unless it had already (quickly) offered to pay out the entire policy.

-Compare this to a case involving a minor injury and $10,000.00 in medical bills and a $100,000.00 insurance policy.
-The insurance company knows that it is very unlikely that your Jury Verdict will exceed the policy limit, so there is very little pressure on the insurance adjuster and the insurance carrier to settle quickly.
+Compare this to a case involving a minor injury with $10,000 in medical bills and a $100,000 insurance policy.
+The insurance company knows that it is unlikely your jury verdict will exceed the policy limit.
+So, there is very little pressure on the insurance carrier and adjustor to settle quickly.

-Is liability, meaning who is at fault, clear?
-Cases where the negligent driver admits to being at fault, or where the police issue a citation (traffic ticket) to a driver who pays the ticket often settle much faster than cases where you are being blamed for being partly or even completely at-fault.
-If you are being blamed in whole or in-part, expect that the insurance company is likely to resist paying your claim.
-Additional investigation, witness statements, 911 audio recordings, surveillance video from nearby businesses may all help to get your case settled, but the more proof you must present, the longer the case may take to settle and the more likely your case may end up requiring a lawsuit, that is, if your attorney determines that the case can be won at trial.
+If who’s at fault is clear.
+If the negligent driver admitted to fault or the police issued a traffic ticket, which the driver paid, a case could move quicker.
+However, the insurance company is likely to resist paying your claim if you are partially or fully to blame.
+Additional investigation, witness statements, 911 audio recordings and surveillance videos from nearby businesses may all help prove who was at fault.
+The more proof presented, the longer the case may take to settle, and the more likely it may end up requiring a lawsuit.
+That is, if your attorney determines the case can be won at trial.

-The insurance company or defense attorney: Some insurance companies have a reputation for fighting every case, or making settlement offers far below the normal settlement range for the type of accident or injury, or the amount of medical bills.
-It may take a lot of negotiating to get the case to its full settlement potential, and often when the insurance company is just plain stubborn, a lawsuit must be filed.
+The insurance company or defense attorney.
+Some insurance companies have a reputation for fighting every case or making settlement offers far below the normal range for the type of accident, injury, or amount of medical bills.
+It may take a lot of negotiating to get the case to its full settlement potential.
+Often, when the insurance company is stubborn, a lawsuit must be filed.

-Who is paying the defense lawyer?
+Payment for the defense lawyer.
 Private law firms and defense attorneys are paid by the hour.
 It can get quite expensive to defend a personal injury case.
-However, some insurance companies hire in-house attorneys.
-This can drag out the amount of time it takes to reach a settlement, because the insurance company knows that they will not have to hire more expensive outside lawyers.
-This can result in unnecessary foot dragging by the insurance company.
+However, insurance companies with in-house attorneys can drag out the amount of time it takes to settle.
+If the insurance company doesn’t have to hire more expensive outside lawyers, they may unnecessarily drag out the case.

-Your case is against the local, state or federal government: If the at-fault driver was working for a government agency, certain notices must be filed and time periods must elapse before the government agency can be required to pay your claim.
-If your case is against a government, there are likely to be very strict notice and reporting requirements that must be filed, or your claim could be denied or dismissed.
+A case against the local, state or federal government.
+If the at-fault driver was at work for a government agency when the crash occurred, certain notices must be filed and time periods must elapse before the government agency is required to pay your claim.
+There are likely to be strict notice and reporting requirements that must be filed, or your claim could be denied or dismissed.
 Do not expect a case against a government agency to settle quickly.

-Medicaid or Medicare involved: If some or all of your bills were paid by medicaid or medicare, you are likely going to have to reimburse some or all of those payments to medicaid or medicare.
+When Medicaid or Medicare is involved.
+If some or all of your bills were paid by Medicaid or Medicare, you will likely have to reimburse some or all of those payments.
 This means that a portion of your settlement may need to be set aside to pay the lien.
-Most medical liens are negotiable, but it will increase the amount of time it takes before you can receive all of the money from your settlement.
+Most medical liens are negotiable, but it will increase the time it takes to receive all of the money from your settlement.

-What things may make my car accident case settle more quickly?
+What things may make the insurance adjuster settle my car accident case faster?

-Quickly presenting the evidence that proves you will win on liability (fault)aim: After the accident, you will need the police report, photographs of the damage to the vehicles, pictures of your injuries, and any necessary witness statements or other evidence.
-This evidence is presented to the insurance adjuster for the at-fault driver, who will have to make a decision about whether the case would be won or lost in court, should a lawsuit be filed.
-You want the adjuster to make the decision that his or her insured (the at-fault driver) would lose the case in court, so that the insurance company does not deny or put a discount on the amount being offered.
-The sooner you can present this evidence, the faster the insurance company will decide not to fight your case on liability (fault).
+Quickly presenting evidence that proves you will win on liability (fault).
+After an accident, you will need the police report, photographs of the damage to the vehicles, pictures of your injuries, any necessary witness statements or other evidence.
+The at-fault driver’s insurance adjuster will review this evidence and decide whether the case could be won.
+If they expect to lose in court, the insurance company will be less likely to discount the amount being offered.
+The sooner evidence is presented, the faster the insurance company can decide not to fight your case on liability (fault).

-The insurance company and adjuster have all of your medical records and bills and lost wage documentation: Most insurance adjusters will not make a settlement offer until they have all of your medical bills and records and proof of the amount of your lost pay.
-Insurance adjusters use these records to document their files, to set the amount or limit they are willing to offer, and to get approval from their superiors at the insurance company to settle the claim.
-The larger the claim or case, usually the more and better documentation is needed.
+The insurance company and adjuster have all of your medical records, bills and lost wage documentation.
+Most insurance adjusters will not make a settlement offer until they have all medical bills, records and proof of any lost pay.
+Insurance adjusters use these records to set the amount or limit they are willing to offer.
+They must then get approval from their superiors at the insurance company to settle the claim.
+Larger claims or cases usually require more and better documentation.

-Giving the insurance company enough information to set a reserve: A case reserve is the amount of money an insurance company must set aside to pay your claim.
-If the adjuster sets the reserve too low, it can take time and (sometimes a lot of) effort to get the case re-reserved to a level that the insurance company can pay.
+Giving the insurance company enough information to set a reserve.
+A case reserve is the amount of money an insurance company must set aside to pay your claim.
+If the adjuster sets the reserve too low, it can take time and effort to get the case re-reserved to a level that the insurance company can pay.
 This is a good reason to let the adjuster know as soon as possible how severe your injuries are.
 On the other hand, reserves may be limited by the amount of the insurance policy.

-You are dealing with a “good” insurance company: Although they are rare, a high-quality insurance company is more likely to make a reasonable settlement offer and not drag the process out, but only after the full amount of your medical bills and your physical recovery are known.
-Many of the low-budget insurers or insurance companies who insure high-risk drivers have a reputation for making settlement offers much lower than the fair value of the case, which can make the case take longer.
+You are dealing with a “good” insurance company.
+A high-quality insurance company is more likely to make a reasonable settlement offer and not drag out the process.
+However, this will still only occur after the full amount of your medical bills and physical recovery are known.
+Many low-budget insurance companies that insure high-risk drivers have a reputation for making settlement offers much lower than fair value.
+This can cause the case to take longer.

-Your case has large damages and a low insurance limit: It is unfortunate, but some cases settle quickly because the value of the case is much greater than the available insurance.
-In many of these situations, the insurance company may offer to pay its policy limit even when you are still receiving medical treatment.
-Sometimes the case settles quickly in response to a time-limited demand, but this is generally only effective when the damages are clearly greater than the amount of the insurance coverage.
-When a properly drafted time limited demand (in Georgia these are often called “Holt Demands”) is sent, and the insurance company is put on notice that the case is likely to be larger than policy limits, there is pressure on the insurance company to settle.
+Your case has large damages and a low insurance limit.
+Some cases settle quickly because the value of the case is much greater than the available insurance.
+In these situations, the insurance company may offer to pay its policy limit even while you are still receiving medical treatment.
+Sometimes the case settles quickly in response to a time-limited demand.
+But this is generally only effective when the damages are clearly greater than the amount of the insurance coverage.
+When a properly drafted time-limited demand (often called “Holt Demands”) is sent, and the insurance company is notified that the case is likely to be larger than policy limits, there is pressure on the insurance company to settle.